jon-jacky/Piety/README.md

 Select a font size that can display at least 135 columns across the full width of the display.

+Set yout default directory to the Piety directory.

 Run this command to start the desktop:

     python3 -im piety